Why Use a Tier Model?

 Initial Setup

-When you first launch the application:1
+When you first launch the application:Connect to Active Directory

 The application will detect your domain automatically.
 Verify the connection and authenticate with your Domain Admin credentials.